anshulgoyal454/YouTube-Clone-Using-React-JS/README.md

   2. Material UI
   3. YouTube API

-To Start the project execute the following commands in the terminal
+To Start the project execute the following commands in the terminal:
-    > npm install
+    `npm install`
-    > npm start
+    `npm start`